 Not your usual tips for newly married Indian women – nope!
 Instead, you’ll find here my views on not becoming a doormat after your wedding.

-Observations made after watching young women fall into the trap of considering marriage a life event that requires an entire overhaul of life.
+Observations made after watching newly married Indian women fall into the trap of considering marriage a life event that requires an entire overhaul of life.
 Yes, marriage is one of the more important things that most of us will get into during our lives, and yes, love and companionship are important, but not at the cost of losing one’s self.
 Yes, when two people live together, workarounds are needed on many things, but adjustment need not be a woman’s mantra alone.

 Why are the days immediately post your marriage important?
 Because they set expectations.
 Of what you will do, and will not do.
 Of how you expect to be treated, and how you will treat others.
-Young women are often told that if they bend in the beginning, others will come around as time goes on.
+Newly married young Indian women are often told that if they bend in the beginning, others will come around as time goes on.
 In my experience, this doesn’t happen – or – it takes too much time to happen.
 So, for young women who believe they are adults who’re owed the respect owed to all adults, here is my list of 10 things all newly married Indian women should do: